-If the proof is Then the additional information needed is Signed statement Signature of the person providing the Agency verification information; and Date the statement or agency form was completed.
-Collateral contact The name, title and phone number of the individual who provided the information; and Date of the collateral contact.
+If the proof is Th is. en the additional information needed Signed statement • Signature of the person providing the Agency verification information; and .01 • Date the statement or agency form was completed.
+Collateral contact • The name, title and phone number of the individual who provided the information; and • Date of the collateral contact.

-Term Definition Federal Data Services Hub The hub will provide one connection to the common federal data sources.
+Term Definition The hub will provide one connection to the common federal data sources.
 These data sources are used to verify a customer's application information such as income, benefits, citizenship and immigration status.
 State Data Services Hub The hub will provide one connection to the common state data sources.
 These data sources are used to verify a customer's application information.